Cancro29/NETHERCAP/README.md

 ## Features (Some features are missing on ESP-32 build because it still in development)
 - Evil-Twin : Customizable HTML page with a custom fake "loading/reconnecting" page.
 - Deauth All : Deauth all targets in range.
-Target get refreshed every 60 seconds.
 - Multi-target deauth : Choose more than one target to deauth.
 - Rogue AP  : Create a fake login page that asks for user's credential.
 - Auto-resume : Continue operation even after the module gets restarted unintentionally.
 - Monitor Page : Monitor and record status and events.
 - Logger  : Record the events that happened during usage.
-- Customizable : Modify some settings, and the settings will stay persistent.
+- Customizable : Set your own settings and it will stay persistent.
 - Sniffing : Count how many users connected to an AP.
 - Extender : Connect an AP and then extend it using different AP name.
 - File Manager : Upload, choose custom HTML page, or flash firmware in one menu.